casas1010/simple-ticket-documentation/README.md

 ---

-## User Interfaces
+## User interfaces

-### Side Navigator
+### Side navigator

 >![SimpleTicket UI](https://i.imgur.com/6rqLxPw.png)
-- **Display/Hide submenu**: Toggles visibility of user logic such as user profile or logout.
+- **Display/hide submenu**: Toggles visibility of user logic such as user profile or logout.
 If you are an admin, you will see the dev menu that contains the current scope and the saved configuration bucket where changes will be saved.
 (More on these topics later)
-- **Hide/Display navigator**: Toggles the side navigator visibility.
+- **Hide/display navigator**: Toggles the side navigator visibility.

 ---

-### Record List
+### Record list

 ![SimpleTicket UI](https://i.imgur.com/7G8FNIJ.png)
-- **Display/Hide filter**: Toggles visibility of the filter panel.
+- **Display/hide filter**: Toggles visibility of the filter panel.
 - **Filter**: Allows the user to input search parameters.
 - **Configure columns**: Controls the column order.
     > ![SimpleTicket UI](https://i.imgur.com/8YnTbVy.png)